-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting:

-The Proxy Statement and 10K Wrap are available at www.proxyvote.com
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Proxy Statement and Annual Report are available at www.proxyvote.com

-ORCHID ISLAND CAPITAL, INC. Annual Meeting of Stockholders Wednesday, June 14, 2023 The stockholder(s) here by appoint(s) Robert E. Cauley and George H. Haas, IV, or either of them, as proxies, each with the power to appo his substitute, and here by authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares common stock of ORCI HD ISLAND CAPITAL, INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to I held at 8:30 AM, EDT o n June 14, 2023, at 3305 Flamingo Drive, Vero Beach, FL 32963, and any adjournment or postponement thereof.
-This proxy, when pro perly executed, will be voted in the manner directed herein.
-If no such direction is made, this proxy will l • • • vith the recommendations of the Board of Directors.
+ORCHID ISLAND CAPITAL, INC. Annual Meeting of Stockholders Tuesday, June 11, 2024 his substitute, and her common stock of ORC eby appoint(s) Robert E. Cauley and George H. Haas, IV, or either of them, as proxies, each with the power to appoint eby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of HID ISLAND CAPITAL, INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to b an June 11, 2024, at 3305 Flamingo Drive, Vero Beach, FL 32963, and any adjournment or postponement thereof. voted in accordance with the recommendations of the Board of Directors.